Writing A (Winning) Offer in San Francisco

 So if things break down to the point where negotiations just don’t get you anywhere or if there’s a dispute the contract lays out a mediation procedure and, if that fails, an arbitration procedure.
 As a lawyer and mediator I can tell you that mediation is where people try to talk it out and reach something amicable together.
 Arbitration, on the other hand, is more legalistic and is usually decided by a retired judge arbitrator.
 It’s akin to a lawsuit but without evidence rules.

-There are 3 big items on this page: The response deadline is the first.
+The remaining big items on this page: The response deadline is the first.
 The response deadline to our offer is usually 24 hours but that may be changed to fit the circumstances and may be used strategically too.
 We once had an ‘exploding’ offer with a 4-hour response time.
 On the other side of that we can set a specific time to respond, like right before an open house for example.

 And it’s time to sign the document so it can be considered valid.
 Electronic signatures via DocuSign are perfectly acceptable under most practices.
 Usually only mortgage documents need ‘wet’ signatures.

 While not required, offers that include these are usually considered to be more complete.

 In a rising or competitive market, or if we want to demonstrate the seller that we’re really fine and cool with the property (either because we’re satisfied with the condition and what pre-sale inspection reports say about it or if we’re getting a fixer and could care less about its physical condition) we can send the As-Is Addendum along with our contract.
 While you should read the text itself, essentially the practitioner’s view on this is that if something is discovered after the contract is accepted that a buyer will not ask for a credit or price reduction because of X. The As-Is Addendum is also meant to control in situations where an appraisal falls short of the contract price, which may mean that a buyer must contribute more cash to make up for a short fall.